How are the chiropractors educated?

 - Thorough orthopaedic, neurological, and chiropractic examinations.
 X-rays may be taken to uncover structural and functioning problems associated with the spinal column.
 These examinations help identify areas of malfunctions and resulting symptomatology.

 - Explanation of these examinations’ findings and a plan or options of treatment are offered and may be recommended.
 Progress is monitored with periodical examinations and follow-up reports.

 - Education: We believe we can only achieve our healthy goals if we form a partnership with our patients.
 One of the most important things we take very seriously is education of our patients regarding their condition and the prevention methods available to them.

-The best way to enjoy the healthful benefits of chiropractic is to receive adjustments from a Doctor of Chiropractic.
-As a chiropractor, I have been receiving care from other colleague f mine on regular basis to help restore and maintain proper function.
+- The best way to enjoy the healthful benefits of chiropractic is to receive adjustments from a Doctor of Chiropractic.
+Our chiropractors actually receive care from other chiropractor colleagues on a regular basis to help restore and maintain proper function.